EthanWelsh/N-Grams/README.md

 ## Writeup

-***What problems can occur (or have occurred in your experiments, if there is any) when the N-gram language model you
-***implemented in Part I is trained on a large training data such as the Project Gutenberg?
-Given that you have access
-***to the development data, how did it help you to adapt and/or train your models?

-***How did your models perform?
-Were they as you expected?
-Why wasn’t the N-gram language model alone good enough for
-***the sentence completion task?
-What additional tools or techniques do you think are necessary?
-Can the language model
-***itself be changed to account for more ambiguities?
+My model for the extrinsic evaluation part of the project used an interpolated trigram with an unknown threshold of 1.

-My accuracy on the extrinsic evaluation part of this assignment was a fairly reasonable 38.3653% over all sentences, which was around the rate that I was expecting.
+I trained my model on the entire gutenberg corpus that was provided to us.
+Next, I used the first 520 answers in the sentence completion data in order to perform sequential least squares gradient descent in order to tune my lambdas to minimize perplexity.
+In doing the previous, my accuracy was a fairly reasonable 38.3653% over all sentences, which was around the rate that I was expecting.
 The largest disadvantage of n-grams can be found in the fact they do not adequately utilize context clues in order to make their predictions.
 For instance, take the following sentence: